cmanikandan/robocar-rally-lab/docs/PREPARE-CAR.md

 ssh pi@raspberrypi.local
 ```

-If this doesn't work, try find the IP-address of the PI by e.g. looking in the DHCP leases table:
+If this doesn't work, try find the IP-address of the `pi` by e.g. looking in the DHCP leases table:

 ```bash
 cat /var/lib/misc/dnsmasq.leases